iksi/kirby-fingerprint/readme.md

 ## How to use it?

-Add it using git: `git submodule add https://github.com/iksi/KirbyFingerprint.git site/plugins/kirby-fingerprint` or do it manually by downloading the repository and placing it in `/site/plugins`.
+Add it using git: `git submodule add https://github.com/iksi/KirbyFingerprint.git site/plugins/kirby-fingerprint` or do it manually by downloading the repository, renaming the folder to `kirby-fingerprint` and placing it in `/site/plugins`.
 You can use the normal Kirby `css()` and `js()` helper functions.

 Add the following lines to your htaccess file (after `RewriteBase`):